EOSIO/eosio-explorer/docs/development.md

 If you want to develop on this application ( etc. adding a new feature, bug fixing... ), please follow these steps to setup your local development environment.

-Make sure `node.js`, `yarn`, `docker` are installed properly and we assume you are using macOS Mojave or more to do the development.
+Make sure `node.js`, `yarn`, `docker` are installed properly and we assume you are using macOS Mojave or higher to do the development.

-## Steps:
+## Steps

 ### eosio-toppings